Resources

 Guide to The Liturgy of the Hours: http://philipkosloski.com/a-beginners-guide-to-praying-the-liturgy-of-the-hours/

-Carmelite Saints and Blesseds in the Liturgy of the Hours: http://carmelcanada.org/liturgy/office.pdf
+Carmelite Saints and Blesseds in The Liturgy of the Hours: http://carmelcanada.org/liturgy/office.pdf

 OCDS meetings: http://www.ocds.info/A_Model_for_Secular_Order_Meetings.pdf